radiorabe/airtime/README.md

 # RaBe Airtime Fork

+***Breaking news:*** We have forked AirTime to [LibreTime](https://github.com/LibreTime/libretime).
+This repo will stay in use until we have switched our local install to the new fork after pushing and/or finalizing the feature branches here.

 Welcome to the RaBe Airtime fork.
 This fork contains fixes to get Airtime up and running for use at [Radio Bern RaBe](http://rabe.ch) on CentOS 7.